aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 ---

+### Apache Iceberg Only - Configure Table Partition Spec

+If the `ENABLE_APACHE_ICEBERG_SUPPORT` configuration is set to `true`, a basic Apache Iceberg table is created in the glue catalog with the table name specified with `RAW_EVENTS_TABLE` under the database specified with `EVENTS_DATABASE`.

+By default, this table does not contain a configured partition specification.
+To enable partitioning, a Glue job must be run before data is ingested to configure the table.

+1. Locate the name of the iceberg setup job from the deployment outputs.
+This name of the job is the value of `CentralizedGameAnalytics.IcebergSetupJob` when using CDK or `iceberg_setup_job` when using Terraform.
+2. Navigate to the [Glue AWS Console](http://console.aws.amazon.com/glue).
+Ensure that you are in the same region that the stack is deployed in
+3. On the left sidebar, navigate to ETL jobs
+4. Locate the deployed setup job with the name retrieved from Step 1 in the list of jobs.
+Use the search bar if necessary
+5. Click on the checkbox to the left of the name of the job.
+6. Click on **Run job** at the top right of the job list to start the job.
+7. Navigate to the job run status using the popup at the top of the page.
+Monitor the status until the job is complete and successful.

+---

 ### Real Time Only - Starting Flink

 If the `REAL_TIME_ANALYTICS` configuration is set to `true`, a Flink Application will be created.
 This application needs to be in the `RUNNING` state for incoming events to be processed in real time.